Nth root: Polynomial roots

 Galois theory, introduced in 1830 showed that there are polynomials of degree 5 and higher whose roots cannot be expressed in terms of radicals, the simplest example being $\textstyle x^5 - x - 1$.
 See Quintic function § Solvable quintics and Galois theory § A non-solvable quintic example.
 In summary, radicals are not always sufficient for expressing polynomial roots.

 In spite of this obstacle, Demoivre's theorem demonstrates that an nth root of a number can always be extracted, even for a quintic function $x^5 - a$.
 The two following results, proved in the 19th century resolve fundamental problems on polynomial roots that were set in the 17th century.
 The fundamental theorem of algebra asserts that every polynomial has complex roots.
 There are numbers, called transcendental numbers that are not polynomial roots.
-The number π is an example of a such a transcendental number.
+The number π is an example of such a transcendental number.

 It may be unclear why any number $a^n$ has n roots rather than just a primary root.
 To demonstrate this, for the principal root a of the variable x taken to the nth power, the following polynomial relation holds: